 The Chapter's views on death are also somewhat unusual - marines whose organs or limbs are used after their death to repair injured brothers are said to gain a portion of every honour that the repaired marine earns from that point onwards.
 Dreadnoughts are seen as an extension of this - allowing a worthy marine to surpass his alloted lifespan and continue to serve the Emperor in defiance of the boundaries of death.

 The Infinity Knights' fervour in the pursuit of their mission has also burnt itself into the Chapter psyche.
 They respond to any Imperial call to arms with zeal and haste, diving into even the most dangerous of battles without further thought.
 Though this approach has cost them dearly in lives, through these actions the Infinity Knights have forged good relations with the Adeptus Mechanicus, Imperial Guard and even some of their brother Chapters.
-On some occasions, Strike Cruisers have returned carrying no more than a dozen marines.
+On some occasions, Strike Cruisers have returned with barely any marines alive after desperate battles.
 Sometimes the Cruisers never return at all, leaving their true fate unknown to the rest of the Chapter.
 The losses of life on these missions, so far from home, is still a cause of some tension within the Chapter, for some Infinity Knights still disagree with the decision to wander so far abroad.

 The Infinity Knights, like most Space Marines, venerate the Emperor as the pinnacle of Humanity's potential.
 Guilliman, as the Chapter's great ancestor, is held somewhat above the other Primarchs.
 However, the Knights hold all the loyal Primarchs in good esteem, feeling each represents both a being of truly steadfast honour, and a legacy of great servitude to humanity.

 "Our mission should be to protect the whole Imperium, not simply one portion of it." - Chaplain Sedris, Infinity Knights 4th Company